French Passport Photo Requirements 2026: France 35x45, No White Background

 The No-White Rule

 This is the most common mistake for French passport photos.
 If you are used to US or UK requirements, remember: France specifically bans white.
-Passlens applies the correct French-standard blue-grey background automatically when you select the France preset.
+Passlens can prepare the photo with a France-friendly blue-grey background when you select the France preset.

 - Allowed: Light grey, light blue-grey, neutral light tones